jf20541/BGRU-BLSTM-GloVe-fastText-NLP/README.md

 # BiGRU-Sentiment-NLP

 ## Objective
-Predict a binary NLP sentiment classification for the IMDB dataset with 50,000 reviews with an evenly distributed target values **[1:Positive & 2:Negative]** using a **Gated Recurrent Unit**.
+Predict a binary NLP sentiment classification for the IMDB dataset with 50,000 reviews with an evenly distributed target values **[1:Positive & 2:Negative]** using a **Gated Recurrent Unit** and **Long-Short-Term Memory**.
 Feature Engineer the reviews by cleaning, removing stop-words, tokenizing before obtaining a vector representation for each token using **GloVe pre-trained word embeddings**.
 Measure GRU performance with **accuracy score** since the target values are evenly distributed.

 ## Output
-**Bi-Direction GRU**
+**Bi-Directional GRU**
 ```
                                ....                   ....                    ....
 Epoch:15/20, Train Accuracy: 93.20%, Eval Accuracy: 88.00%, Eval Precision: 0.8831